PKU-ChallengeCup2022-2023/RC4CSR/System/README.md

 # The main structure of this project
 functionalities are divided into Account, Recommendation, Discussion and Writing
-# How to install this system
+## How to install this system
 1. download source code from our latest Github repo
 2. create virtual environment in accord with freeze.yml, then activate it
 3. open a shell from current folder, type command : 'cd System'
-4. type following commands to build your database: 'py manage.py makemigrations' & 'py manage.py migrate' & 'py manage.py shell < default.py'.
+4. type following commands to build your database: 'py manage.py makemigrations {app name}' & 'py manage.py migrate' & 'py manage.py shell < default.py'.
 Then you are supposed to see db.sqlite3 in System/
 5. add foader 'data/', then load book data in txt file 'book_info_all.txt'(only provided to group members now)
 6. type command in shell: 'py manage.py shell < loaddata.py'
 7. at last, type command 'py manage.py runserver' to run the server
+### Tips:
+1. if something goes wrong when making and applying migrations, please try to delete all migrations/ first
+2. if the shell you use is cmd, it may fail at step5&6(shell command).
+Just type 'py manage.py shell' to open py shell, paste code in py files, then type enter instead.
+It's supposed to print abundant objects if successful.
 ## Account
 ### model: PlatformUser
 ### web page: Account.register